ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_ghosts_vs_deities.md

 If you are hearing voices and you can't bear it any longer, _you can_ participate in any of the meditations in this guide, though your spirit team's help will be invaluable.
 To eradicate the voices, Google an image of a cemetary.
 Study it, memorize it and envision it around you.

+deities will just try anything, sure man why not getting a ghost to do anything is a huge challenge